pablofdezr/housekit/packages/kit/README.md

 **The modern schema management tool for ClickHouse.**

+> ⚠️ **Public Beta**: HouseKit CLI is currently in public beta.
+We are actively refining the migration engine and cluster management features.

 HouseKit CLI brings a modern, streamlined developer experience to the ClickHouse ecosystem.
 Manage your sharded clusters, analytical tables, and complex materialized views using purely TypeScript—no more manual SQL migration files or structural drift.

 [![npm version](https://img.shields.io/npm/v/@housekit/kit.svg)](https://www.npmjs.com/package/@housekit/kit)